Are Carrots Good For Weight Loss? Here’s The Answer In 2023

 Carrots are a low-calorie food, which is helpful if you need to maintain a calorie deficit.
 A cup of baby carrots or two medium raw carrots is about 50 calories.[2]

-Dietary fiber is an essential nutrient for weight loss.
+Dietary fiber is an essential nutrient for losing weight.
 It helps you feel full and reduces hunger.
 Carrots are rich in soluble and insoluble fiber,[3] so you’re getting the best of both worlds.
 Soluble fiber lowers blood sugar levels[4] by slowing your digestion of starch and sugar.
 Meanwhile, insoluble fiber promotes regular bowel movements.

 The fiber in carrots feeds your friendly gut bacteria — and a healthy gut[5] and digestive tract promote overall health.
 Weight loss is associated with a healthy increase in gut biodiversity,[6] and it’s a two-way street.
-Weight loss improves your gut microbiome, and a healthier gut microbiome[7] may help you lose weight.
+It also improves your gut microbiome, and a healthier gut microbiome[7] may help you lose weight.

 Carrots are packed with vitamins and minerals — especially large amounts of vitamin A as beta-carotene.[8]
 It’s an essential vitamin for immune function, skin, and eye health, and one serving meets half your daily needs.
 After eating carrots, your body converts the beta-carotene into vitamin A.